 Possible ways to avoid touch deprivation

 At present, there are more than 30,000 positive cases of COVID-19 in India and around 3.14 million on the global front.
-With the spreading of the novel and omnipresent killer virus more than half of the world is under a lockdown.
+With the spreading of the novel and omnipresent killer virus, more than half of the world is under lockdown.

 Given the situation, various nations are asking their citizens to lock themselves up inside their houses as the only way to fight the pandemic.
 While adhering to these measures is important to flatten the curve and stop the spread of the virus, this lack of social contact can impact our mental health and well being.’I know it is important to maintain distance to keep ourselves and others safe, but I am worried about how after this is over we may be left with a population afraid to touch one another, suspiciously eyeing strangers on the subway or streets,’ says Kristen Radtke, a write from New York.

-Various professionals have suggested that hugging the people you live with can be helpful, while hugging yourself i.e wrapping your arms around your body activates the reward system generated via the C-tactile afferents.
-People who have pets are also advised to spend more than usual times as a substitute to human interaction to reduce stress and anxiety.
+Various professionals have suggested that hugging the people you live with can be helpful while hugging yourself i.e., wrapping your arms around your body activates the reward system generated via the C-tactile afferents.
+People who have pets are also advised to spend more than usual times as a substitute for human interaction to reduce stress and anxiety.

 Dr Jon Reeves says that we can try to approximate the human torch through comforting objects and activities.
 He explains that old objects and gifts of sentimental value can help ease the negative emotions.
 An old stuffed toy, a childhood blanket and other objects that we associate with the close people in your lives are to be kept close.

 Dr Sarvenaz Sepehri, a clinical psychologist based in California, suggests that we replicate the positive feeling by focusing on the other senses.
 Try getting back in touch with a memory that travels you back to a time when you felt hopeful and connected to others, remembering every detail of it, helps us relax for a moment amid the stress.